LogNice/lognice-cli/README.md

 #### Submit a solution

-Create a 'Solution' class like so:
+Create a `Solution` class like so:

 ```python
 class Solution: